szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Here we have three different difficulty levels (although you can have as many levels or `cases` as you want in a `switch` statement).
 The first `case` statement checks to see if the user entered `1`, the second `case` statement checks to see if the user entered `2`, and the final `case` statement checks to see if the user entered `3`.
 If the user entered `1`, `2`, or `3`, the `alert` message is displayed.
 If the user entered anything else, the `default` block is executed and an error message is shown.

 While this simple example could also easily be written using `if/else` statements, in your programming journey there may be times when writing a `switch` statement is more appropriate than writing many unwieldy `if/else` statements.
+Did you notice how many less curly braces you had to keep track of when writing a `switch` structure?
 Readability is just as important as functionality in programming.

 ## Choose Your Own Adventure